macslowiak/solidity-learning/README.md

 - some code "_;" - we are telling solidity to execute "some code" before executing function (do not think about modidfier here)

 ***

+**Constructors** - are executed only when contract is created

+Constructors have access to special variables like msg.sender, block.timestamp as the normal functions.